KamalideenAK/Comprehensive-Deployment-of-Microsoft-Defender-for-Identity-with-Full-Prerequisite-Configuration/README.md

 Defender for Identity monitors the domain controllers by capturing and parsing network traffic and using the Windows events directly from the domain controllers.
 With the use of profiling, deterministic detection, machine learning, and behavioral algorithms Defender for Identity learns from the environment and enables the detection of anomalies.

-Defender for identity security posture assessment can detect vulnerabilities such as,
+Defender for identity security posture assessment can detect vulnerabilities such as;

-• Exposing credentials in clear text
+• Exposing credentials in clear text.
-• Legacy protocols in use
+• Legacy protocols in use.
-• Unsecure Kerberos delegation
+• Unsecure Kerberos delegation.
-• Dormant accounts in sensitive groups
+• Dormant accounts in sensitive groups.
 • Weaker cipher usage
 • Print spooler service in Domain controllers
 • Not managing local administrator accounts centrally (Microsoft LAPS)